Friday, October 19, 2007

 If an off-season Convention proves necessary to meet the requirements of league business, the date and location of the convention shall be determined by the Executive Committee.
 The Commissioner shall preside over the proceedings.
 Attendance at a Convention is strongly recommended, but not mandatory.

 Every league member must have a legal roster before playing a game.
-This includes dropping or “deactivating” a player if a “questionable” or “doubtful” player ends up playing that given week.

 Section 10: There shall be a waiver system established to drop or add free agent players to the general waiver pool.